Amnesty’s International Board of Directors

 Hannah Ahamedi, Director

-Hannah Ahamedi is a long-standing member of Amnesty International who has taken various leadership roles on the local, regional and national level over the past seven years.
-She is a graduate student at the University of Cambridge completing her MPhil in African Studies as a Gates Cambridge Scholar.
+Hannah Ahamedi is a long-standing member of Amnesty International who has taken various leadership roles on the local, regional and national levels over the past seven years.
+She is a graduate student at the University of Cambridge, completing her MPhil in African Studies as a Gates Cambridge Scholar.
 She also holds a B.A (High Distinction) from the University of Toronto in Peace, Conflict and Justice Studies, Diaspora and Transnational Studies, and History.

 Sarah El Gharib, Director